 I know that being mean to someone over and over again is bullying and this is unfair.
 I also know that if I see or know about someone bullying others I should tell a teacher.
-I know that anyone who bullies others but who then signs a promise to stop and keeps that promise will not be punished and will not be in trouble so everyone can "live happily ever after."
+I know that

-Name any pupil(s) in your class that you know regula rly treat(s) them this way:
+Name any pupil(s) in your class that you know regularly trea- t(s) them this way:

 What I have written about is true.

-Signed: Date://
+Signed: Date:/